wxWidgets/website/docs/faq/common/index.md

 window is destroyed.
 Thus, the top level window objects are deleted when you call `Close()` or `Destroy()` and all the child windows are deleted just before the parent window is.
-More details about the top level windows can be found in the ``Window deletion overview'' in the manual.
+More details about the top level windows can be found in the "Window deletion overview" in the manual.

 wxWidgets also automatically deletes some other kind of the objects, notably the sizer or constraint associated with the window -- this happens just before